8 de mayo de 2017, 12:03:28 p. m., hora de verano del centro 8 de dic de 2024, 10:01:19 a. m., hora estándar del centro

 Niño tosiendo Niño tosiendo

 Whooping cough (also called pertussis) is a very contagious respiratory illness that easily spreads when an infected person coughs or sneezes.
 It's marked by a series of short, violent coughs.
-Sometimes these coughs are followed by a high-pitched intake of breath that sounds like whoop.
+Sometimes these coughs are followed by a high-pitched intake of breath that sounds like a "whoop."

-The Centers for Disease Control and Prevention (CDC) monitors and tracks cases of whooping cough in the U.S. Preliminary data shows that the number of cases of whooping cough in 2024 (over 11,000) is already four times the number of cases in 2023.
-Experts believe this significant rise is due to a “waning immunity” in adults and teens.
+The Centers for Disease Control and Prevention (CDC) monitors and tracks cases of whooping cough in the U.S. Preliminary data shows that the number of cases of whooping cough in 2024 is already six times the number of cases in 2023.
+Experts believe this significant rise is due to a "waning immunity" in adults and teens.

 "Everyone should get fully vaccinated to help prevent whooping cough.
 And adults and pregnant women need booster shots because vaccines given in childhood do not provide lifelong immunity," says Jeffrey Kahn M.D., Director of Infectious Disease at Children's Health℠ and Professor at UT Southwestern.